We take courage in both hands and claim that one of these technologies is winning it. Which one?

 Syntax in Node.js vs. Python

 Python’s syntax is often called the greatest advantage of it.
 While coding in Python, software developers need to write fewer code lines than if they were coding in Node.js.
 The syntax is very simple, and it’s free of curly brackets.
 Respectively, the code is much easier to read and debug.
-In fact, Python code is so readable that the clients with some technical background can understand it.
-But again it depends on personal preferences.
+In fact, Python code is so readable that the clients with limited technical background can understand it.
+Thus, the language is great if you’re willing to create small-scale desktop applications for personal use.
+But again, it depends on personal preferences.

 Only because Python syntax is easier to understand and to learn for beginners than the syntax of Node.js, Python wins a point here.